 Effective 31 October 2021 BEDASHING acquired a 100% equity interest in Glam & Glow Beauty Lounge - Sole Proprietorship ("Glam & Glow") was acquired for a consideration of AED 7,500 thousand.
 Glam & Glow a sole proprietorship existing and duly registered in the Emirate of Abu Dhabi, and is engaged in women personal care and beauty, women haircutting and hair dressing and wholesale of cosmetics and trading.
-From the date of acquisition, Glam & Glow contributed revenue and profit to the Group amounting to AED 686 thousand and AED 166 thousand respectively.
-If the acquisition had taken place at the beginning of the year, Glam & Glow would have contributed revenue and profit to the Group amounting to AED 4,251 thousand and AED 1,030 thousand respectively.
+From the date of acquisition, Glam & Glow contributed revenue and profit to the Group amounting to AED 686 thousand and AED 166 thousand respectively, for the year ended 31 December 2021.
+If the acquisition had taken place at the beginning of 2021, Glam & Glow would have contributed revenue and profit to the Group amounting to AED 4,251 thousand and AED 1,030 thousand respectively, for the year ended 31 December 2021.